 Step 1 – Party Information

-- The principal’s full name; and their
+- The principal’s full name.

-- State of residence.
+- The principal’s state of residence.

 Step 2 – When the POA Becomes Effective